haebel7/gencg_h2201/day04.md

 The input is recognized through the "mouseDragged()" function, which runs whenever the mouse is clicked and dragged across the canvas.
 This allows me to really only create new scribbles when the mouse is actually moved, creating a better immersion for the user who seems to be partially responsible for the chaos that is happening.

+### Upgrading the Tool

 ![Screenshot Drawing Tool](content/day04/Screenshot_1.png)

-The screenshot also already shows an upgraded background and a feature to give your drawing a title.
+The screenshot already shows an upgraded background and a feature to give your drawing a title.

 I then added multiple different drawing tools and colors to choose from, as well as a feature to download the edited canvas: